-Transition, continuing care, or discharge planning assists the persons served to move from one level of care to another within the organization or to obtain services that are needed but are not available within the organization.
+Transition, continuing care, or discharge planning assists the persons served to move from one level of care to another within the organization or to obtain services that are needed but are not available within the organization after they are discharged.
 The transition process is planned with the active participation of each person served.
-Transition may include planned discharge, placement on inactive status, movement to a different level of service or intensity of contact, reunification, re-entry in a juvenile justice system, or transition to adulthood.
+Transition may include planned or unplanned discharge, movement to a different level or intensity of services or movement to community-based services.